zhenzhilai/ACSAC_ML_SCA_EVA/4-practical_prime-probe/paper_results/README.md

 ## If you want to recompute the results
-Download our images 'practical_pp_images.tar' by unzip 'artifact_data.tar' from [ZENODO] (https://zenodo.org/records/13937963).
+Download our images 'practical_pp_images.tar' by unzip 'artifact_data.tar' from [ZENODO](https://zenodo.org/records/13937963).
 Extract it there.
 ```bash
 tar -xvf practical_pp_images.tar
 ```